Dynamical mass generation for ferromagnetic skyrmions in two dimensions: Magnon excitation spectrum

-The magnon spectrum can be obtained by expanding the wave function in terms of Bessel functions \cite{Lin17}.
-As shown in Fig. \ref{dispersion}, the obtained spectrum can be labeled by the frequency $\omega _m ^i$, with corresponding wave function $\psi _m ^i$.
-Then, similar to the eigenvalue problem of the Schr\"{o}dinger equation, we can use the eigenequation for the magnon excitation to discuss the orthogonality of the wave functions.
-The obtained orthonormal relation for the real amplitude wave function is $\int \rho d \rho \psi_m ^\dagger (\omega_m ^i) \sigma_x \psi_m (\omega_m ^j) = 4 \delta _i ^j$.
-Eigenfunctions with different eigenvalues are orthogonal to each other with respect to the weight function $\sigma_x$.
-We chose to normalize the wave functions to 4, instead of the usual unity, in order to be consistent with the normalization of the Goldstone mode, which appears as a zero frequency excitation for the $m$ = 1 spectrum.
+The magnon spectrum can be obtained by expanding $\psi _m$ in terms of Bessel functions \cite{Schutte14-1,Lin17}.
+As shown in Fig. \ref{dispersion}, the obtained spectrum can be labeled by the frequency eigenvalue $\omega _m ^i$, with corresponding wave function $\psi _m ^i$.
+Then, similar to the eigenvalue problem of the Schr\"{o}dinger equation, we can use the eigenequation for the magnon excitation to discuss the orthogonality of $\psi _m$.
+The obtained orthonormal relation for the real amplitude wave function is

+eigenfunctions with different eigenvalues are orthogonal to each other with respect to the weight function $\sigma_1$.
+We chose to normalize the wave functions to 4, instead of the usual unity, in order to be consistent with the normalization of the Goldstone mode \cite{Goldstone}, which appears as a zero frequency excitation in the $m$ = 1 spectrum.